-Having traveled to more than 35 countries individually and explored over 50 wine regions together, we bring an empathetic and astute “prosumer” lens to the wine tourism industry.
+Having traveled to more than 40 countries and explored over 50 wine regions, we bring an empathetic and astute “prosumer” lens to the wine tourism industry.
 We’re also WSET Advanced certified.

 We welcome you to join us as we take an in-depth look at travel and wine in Armenia, Bosnia-Herzegovina, Croatia, Cyprus, Georgia, Macedonia, Mexico, Montenegro, Santa Barbara County (California, USA), Serbia, and Turkey.

-Dr. Matthew Horkey is the co-founder of Exotic Wine Travel and the author of Travel Learn Earn: Let the World Be Your Guide to Freedom as well as Uncorking the Caucasus: Wine from Turkey, Armenia, and Georgia.
-Besides his books, he has also written for several trade magazines and peer-reviewed publications.
+Dr. Matthew Horkey has authored four books and written for several trade magazines and peer-reviewed publications.
 His wine writing has appeared on JancisRobinson.com and Wine Folly.
 An experienced public speaker, he’s been a guest speaker at the American University of Rome, Life University, and various companies including Microsoft, TripAdvisor, Norton Rose, and JP Morgan.
 Dr. Horkey is passionate about learning and trying traditional and unique wines, sharing information with people, and turning them on to wine.
-He does that now predominantly via the Exotic Wine Travel Youtube Channel.
-He is WSET Level III certified.
+He does that now predominantly via the Exotic Wine Travel YouTube channel.